 Who is Eligible?

 SCRA protection applies to the following servicemembers:

 - Full-time active duty members of the military.

 - Members of the National Guard on federal orders for a period of more than 30 days.

 SCRA protection applies in some cases to spouses and dependents of servicemembers as well.
-A surviving spouse of a servicemember is allowed to terminate a lease if their partner dies while being on active duty.
-A spouse can also choose to claim the servicemember’s state of legal residence, or the state in which they are living on their taxes.
+A surviving spouse of a service-member is allowed to terminate a lease if their partner dies on active duty.
+A spouse can also choose to claim the service-member’s state of residence, or the state in which they reside on their taxes.